Data according to Section 5 (German Telemedia Act):

 3. Collection of general data and information

-The website of Kroll Languages/Cátia Kroll Taliani collects a series of general data and information with every visit of the website by a data subject or an automated system.
-This general data and information is stored in the log files of the server.
-The (1) browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system accesses our website (so-called referrer), (4) the sub-websites that are accessed via an accessing system on our website, (5) the date and time of an access to the Internet site, (6) an Internet Protocol address (IP address), (7) the Internet service provider of the accessing system and (8) other similar data and information which serve to avert danger in the event of attacks on our information technology systems.
+The website of Kroll Languages GmbH collects a series of general data and information with every visit of the website by a data subject or an automated system.
+This general data and information are stored in the log files of the server.
+The (1) browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system accesses our website (the so-called referrer), (4) the sub-websites that are accessed via an accessing system on our website, (5) the date and time of access to the Internet site, (6) an Internet Protocol address (IP address), (7) the Internet service provider of the accessing system and (8) other similar data and information which serve to avert danger in the event of attacks on our information technology systems.

-When using this general data and information Kroll Languages/Cátia Kroll Taliani does not draw any conclusions about the person concerned.
+When using this general data and information Kroll Languages GmbH does not draw any conclusions about the person concerned.
 This information is rather required to (1) deliver the contents of our website correctly, (2) optimize the contents of our website as well as the advertising for it, (3) to ensure the permanent operability of our information technology systems and the technology of our website as well as (4) to provide law enforcement authorities with the information necessary for criminal prosecution in the case of a cyber-attack.
-These anonymously collected data and information are therefore statistically evaluated by Kroll Languages/Cátia Kroll Taliani on the one hand and on the other hand with the aim of increasing data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data processed by us.
+These anonymously collected data and information are therefore statistically evaluated by Kroll Languages GmbH on the one hand and on the other hand with the aim of increasing data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data processed by us.
 The anonymous data of the server log files are stored separately from all personal data provided by a person concerned.

 4. Routine deleting and blocking of personal data

-The controller shall process and store personal data of the data subject only for the time necessary to achieve the purpose of storage or where provided for by the European Directives and Regulations or by any other law in laws or regulations to which the controller is subject.
+The controller shall process and store personal data of the data subject only for the time necessary to achieve the purpose of storage, or when provided for by the European Directives and Regulations, or by any other law in laws or regulations to which the controller is subject.

 If the purpose of storage ceases to apply or if a storage period prescribed by the European Directive and Regulation Body or another competent legislator expires, the personal data will be blocked or deleted as a matter of routine and in accordance with the statutory provisions.